DLong86/DLong86/README.md

 # 👋 Alright?
 I'm Dave (DLong86),

 🌱 I've been coding for a few years, and I'm passionate about using and improving my skills in React JS, JavaScript, Node.js, Express, and CSS.
-I'm constantly striving to expand my knowledge and currently, I'm focused on learning MongoDB, TypeScript, and React Native.
+I'm constantly striving to expand my knowledge and currently, I'm focused on learning MongoDB, Python, and React Native.

 # Interests
 When I'm not coding, you can find me engaged in various activities:
-- Skateboarding: I've enjoyed skating for a long time and learning new tricks
+- Spending time with my two young daughters.
+- Skateboarding: I love skateboarding, not so keen on falling off though.
-- Playing the guitar: I'm into music and playing the guitar relaxes me
+- Playing the guitar: I love music and try to play the guitar without annoying my family too much.
-- Exploring the outdoors with friends on long bike trips is one of my favorite things to do.
+- Riding my bike and going on bike trips with friends.
 - Watching motorsport: I love watching Formula 1 and other types of racing.

-## Let's Connect
+## Fancy a chat?
 I'm always interested in collaborating on exciting projects or discussing new ideas.
-Feel free to reach out to me at daveallenlong@email.com or connect with me on [LinkedIn]([https://www.linkedin.com/in/davelong/](https://www.linkedin.com/in/dave-long-9970b3225/)).
+Feel free to get in touch with me at daveallenlong@email.com or on [LinkedIn]([https://www.linkedin.com/in/davelong/](https://www.linkedin.com/in/dave-long-9970b3225/)).

 Please check out my site at https://dlong-portfolio.herokuapp.com